What does your GP do in pregnancy care?

 - whether you have private health insurance and wish to choose your own obstetrician

-Your choice will affect whether your regular check-ups and scans during your pregnancy are done by your GP or by a midwife or obstetrician.
+Your choice about where to have your baby will affect who does your regular check-ups and scans during your pregnancy.

 What’s my GP's role after the birth?

-It's a good idea to see your GP at around 6 weeks after the birth .
-They will check your physical and emotional wellbeing and also your baby's health.
+It's a good idea to see your GP or maternity care provider at around 6 weeks after the birth.
+They will check your physical and emotional wellbeing and your baby's health.
+You can also talk about any concerns that you may have.

 What questions should I ask my GP?

-It is important to ask questions, especially if you don’t understand or don’t remember what someone in your health team has said, or if need more information.
+It’s important to ask questions, especially if you don’t understand something or need more information.

 Resources and support